97HumzaAli/IT-Labs/README.md

 # IT-Labs
-Hands-on IT Labs I've been working on
+A Collection of Hands-on IT Labs I've been working on